jessebyun/configure-ad/README.md

 <br/>

 <p>
   Next, we are going to log off and log back in as the administrator John Doe.
-We can open command prompt and type “whoami” to see we are logged in as “a-john.doe” and a member of “jessedomain”.
+We can open command prompt and type “whoami” to see we are logged in as “a-john.doe”, a member of “jessedomain”.
 </p>
 <p>
   <img src="https://i.imgur.com/XdZvY0B.png" height="80%" width="80%" alt="xx"/>